Industrial Battery Care for your Electric Forklift

 - Properly position electric forklift and apply brakes and turn truck off prior to charging.

-- Use a proper lifting beam when removing battery from electric forklift.
-No do use a chain with two hooks as this creates undo stresses on the battery case and can cause internal damage to the battery.
+- Use a proper lifting beam when removing the battery from an electric forklift.
+Do use a chain with two hooks as this creates undue stresses on the battery case and can cause internal damage to the battery.

-- Charging area should have eye wash station, an acid spill kit and fire extinguisher nearby.
+- Charging area should have eyewash station, an acid spill kit and a fire extinguisher nearby.

 - When charging batteries, pour acid into water.
 Never pour water into acid.